-We have presented a novel FIQA approach, called Dif-FIQA, that uses denoising diffusion probabilistic models as the basis for quality estimation.
-Through comprehensive experiments on multiple datasets we showed that the proposed model yields highly competitive results, when benchmarked against current state-of-the-art techniques and that the runtime performance can be reduced significantly if the model is distilled into a quality predictor through a regression-based procedure.
-Going forward, we plan to investigate extensions to our model, including transformerbased UNet alternatives and latent diffusion processes.
+We have presented a novel approach to face image quality assessment (FIQA), called DifFIQA, that uses denoising diffusion probabilistic models as the basis for quality estimation.
+Through comprehensive experiments on multiple datasets we showed that the proposed model yields highly competitive results, when benchmarked against state-ofthe-art techniques from the literature and that the runtime performance can be reduced significantly if the model is distilled into a quality predictor through a regression-based procedure.
+As part of our future work, we plan to investigate extensions to our model, including transformer-based UNet alternatives and latent diffusion processes.